CuteShaun/react-ts-example/README.md

 - Requirments:
    - The Characters list should be searchable through a search input field that will filter the list accordingly.
    - The Characters list should be sortable.
 The user should be able to sort by name or number of films using a selection component (the default order should be ascending).
    - The Characters list should display pagination if it contains more than 10 characters.
-The user should be able to navigate backwards and forwards using arrow buttons and by clicking on page numbers.
+The user should be able to navigate backwards and forwards using arrow buttons and/or by clicking on page number.
    - Clicking on a character should display their movie list on the right.
 The application should indicate which character is currently selected.

 The page should be designed nicely, even if you are not a designer (which is fine!).
 It should look presentable and "nice".